-Sub- section Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 The WRP specifies monitoring of water resources True Schedule B WRP s.
+10.46 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 The WRP specifies monitoring of water resources True Schedule B WRP s.
 7.2, Table 7-2 Schedule H Schedule B refers to WRP s.
 7.2 as addressing s.
 10.46 of the Basin Plan.
 Text for accreditation at s.
-7.2 refers to WRP Table 7-2 as specifying the monitoring of the groundwater resource levels and groundwater dependent ecosystem extent and condition within the WRP area.
+7.2 refers to WRP Table 7-2 as specifying the monitoring of the groundwater resource levels and GDE extent and condition within the WRP area.
 Examination of Table 7-2 confirms it specifies the types of monitoring, relevant SDL resource units, monitoring sites as specified in Schedule H, the relevant risks and the relevant matters from Schedule 12 of the Basin Plan.
 The Authority is satisfied that the requirement has been met.
-MET The monitoring is specified in terms of the State's reporting obligation under s13.14/Schedule 12 (exhaustive) WRP s.
+MET The monitoring is specified in terms of the State's reporting obligation under s.
+13.14/Schedule 12 (exhaustive) True WRP s.
 7.2, Table 7-2 Text for accreditation at WRP s.
 7.2 states that the monitoring set out in WRP Table 7-2 will contribute to enabling NSW to fulfil its reporting obligations under s.
 13.14 and matters 4, 8, 9, 10, 12, 14, 18 and 19 of Schedule 12 of the Basin Plan.
-Examination of Table 7-2 confirms it specifies the relevant matters from Schedule 12 of the Basin Plan related to each type of monitoring.

-Sub- section Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome The Authority is satisfied that the requirement has been met.
-The monitoring specified will enable the State to fulfil its reporting obligations under s13.14/Schedule 12 WRP Table 7-2 Examination of the monitoring specified in WRP Table 7-2 confirms that it will enable NSW to fulfil its reporting obligations under s.
+10.46 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Examination of Table 7-2 confirms it specifies the relevant matters from Schedule 12 of the Basin Plan related to each type of monitoring.
+The Authority is satisfied that the requirement has been met.
+The monitoring specified will enable the State to fulfil its reporting obligations under s.
+13.14/Schedule 12 True WRP Table 7-2 Examination of the monitoring specified in WRP Table 7-2 confirms that it will enable NSW to fulfil its reporting obligations under s.
 13.14/Schedule 12 of the Basin Plan.
 The Authority is satisfied that the requirement has been met.
 2 Subsection 2 is not assessed